 Conclusions

-Now you know, more or less, how to market a Google Chrome extension and you have discovered that SEO also exists within the Chrome Web Store and that you can do SEO for an extension outside of the extension marketplace (in Google).
+Now you know, more or less, how to market a Google Chrome extension, have discovered that SEO also exists within the Chrome Web Store, and that you can do SEO for an extension outside of the extension marketplace (in Google).

 Finally, note that ANYTHING you do in terms of marketing to get downloads of a Chrome extension will have an impact on SEO in the Chrome Store (and growth / business in general): the more downloads, the more users, the more chances to get reviews / ratings, the more business or the more potential customers for your main product.